bsu-cs315/P1-Launchie/README.md

 ### Reflection

 Working on the third iteration of this project felt as if I was giving the game what it deserved.
 Finally, Launchie had a proper title screen and a more fitting game loop.
 I spent much of my time this iteration reading through the GDQuest conventions to identify potential pitfalls of the code I had previously written and there were many.
 If I had started out writing better code, implementing what I had learned from the docs would have saved a lot of time and headache.
 Overall, this iteration for me was focused on cleaning up and reflecting over the last two iterations.
+Note: exporting to html5 was really finicky for me this time around.

 ### Self-Evaluation
 - [X] D-1: The repository link is submitted to Canvas before the project deadline.